Fractal147/ebook-pageturner/README.md

 (Note the input event number may be different - this is for a libra h2o)

 ```
-At the Kobo telent root interface:
+At the Kobo telnet root interface:
 # cat /dev/input/event1 > /mnt/onboard/fw1.input
 touch the screen to record the event then
 kill the cat (ctrl-c)